Alstonargodi/AlstonArgodi/README.md

 :beginner:

-Currently, I still studying in computer science and I interested in mobile developer
+Currently, I'm still studying in computer science and interested in mobile developemnt

 :wrench: